realamoghm/FTCRoverRuckusScouting/README.md

 * You can use the "Download Zip" button available through the main repository page.
 Downloading the project as a .ZIP file will keep the size of the download manageable.

 ## Version/Release Information
+(Version 3.2, Built on 1/17/2019)
+Changes Include:

-(Version 3.1, Built on 1/7/2019)
+* Bug has been fixed where on smaller mobile devices, the Live Score wouldn't show on the top bar due to overcrowding (Version 3.1, Built on 1/7/2019)
 Changes Include: